-The Data Protection Act 1998 puts in place certain safeguards regarding the use of personal data by organisations, including the Department for Education (DfE), local authorities and schools.
-The Act gives rights to those (known as data subjects) about whom data is held, such as children and their parents.
-This includes:
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) put in place certain safeguards regarding the use of personal data by organisations, including the department, local authorities and schools.
+Both give rights to those (known as data subjects) about whom data is processed, such as children, their parents / carers and staff.
+This includes (amongst other information that we are obliged to provide):

 - the right to know the types of data being held

-- why it is being held, and
+- why it is being held

-- to whom it may be communicated.
+- to whom it may be communicated